-Central Texas style bbq brisket began in the German and Czech meat markets of small towns such as Lockhart, Elgin, Luling and Taylor as a way to tenderize and preserve the unsavory or tough cuts of beef customers and butchers had little use for.
+Central Texas style bbq brisket began in the German and Czech meat markets of small towns such as Lockhart, Elgin, Luling and Taylor as a way to tenderize and preserve the unsavory or tough cuts of beef.
 The style is characterized by its simple rub of salt and pepper, cooked at low temps for long periods of time in offset smokers using oak wood.

 Now based on the island of Oahu in Hawai'i, Slow & Oak will continue to provide its community with the most authentic Texas style barbecue experience possible.

-I appreciate all of the support to this point and look forward to having you with me on this unknown adventure ahead.
+I appreciate all of your support to this point and look forward to having you with me on the unknown adventures ahead.